Kingxukai/linux/Documentation/filesystems/ubifs.rst

   re-write its contents.
 Blocks may be just re-written.
 4 Eraseblocks become worn out after some number of erase cycles - typically 100K-1G for SLC NAND and NOR flashes, and 1K-10K for MLC NAND flashes.
-Blocks do not have the wear-out property.
+Blocks do not have the woke wear-out property.
 5 Eraseblocks may become bad (only on NAND flashes) and software should deal with this.
 Blocks on hard drives typically do not become bad, because hardware has mechanisms to substitute bad blocks, at least in